-It is crazy for us to imagine how quickly our children grow.
-For most of us, it seems like just yesterday they were dependent on us for everything.
-They used to be tiny, became small children, and then, before we could blink, there were “big kids” who are now involved in school, in fashion trends, making themselves friends and discovering how to become more independent.
+It’s crazy to imagine how quickly our children grow.
+For most of us, “it seems like yesterday,” and as an overnight experience.
+They used to be tiny, became small children, and then, before we could blink, there were “big kids” who are now involved in school, in fashion trends, making themselves friends and discovering how to become more and more independent.

-Note: as you see your kids grow throughout the year, you will discover that they have their own unique and distinct personality and temperament.
+As you see your kids grow throughout the years, you will discover that they have their own unique and distinct personality and temperament.
 That is what you need to develop as a parent.
-With this in mind, you will unconsciously re-develop your parental skills around them, meeting their individual needs.
+With this aim in mind, you will unconsciously re-develop your parental skills around them, meeting their individual needs.

-If you have more than one child, know that every child has a unique personality, that parent should not aim to change it.
-Therefore, your parenting style must be different with different types of kids.
-Parents must be aware of the unique features of their children.
-The number of directives necessary for one can differ from the other.
-As a parent, some children will look for you to lead, show, and encourage them during their childhood while trying to boost their independence and develop their self-esteem.
-However, another child may have intrinsic motivation and may not require as much leadership.
-While this supports their freedom, it is also essential to encourage their ability to seek help when needed and to continue to celebrate their good deeds and attributes.
+If you have more than one child, know that every child has a unique personality that parent should not disrupt.
+Therefore, your parenting style must be different with different issues on different kids.
+Parents must be aware of the special features of their children.
+The amount of direction and involvement for one can differ from the other.
+As a parent, some may have you lead, show, and encourage them during their childhood while trying to boost their independence and praise for their self-esteem and trust level.
+However, another child may have intrinsic motivation and be very willing, and may not require as much leadership.
+While this supports their independence, it is also important to encourage their ability to seek help when needed and to continue to celebrate their good deeds and attributes.

 Tools that we need to adopt for the upbringing of children.

-- Open our eyes and ears, we have to see what is happening to our children and listen to what they are saying to us.
+Open your eyes and our ears, we have to see what is happening to our children and we have to listen to what they are saying to us.

-- Encourage them to become better, regardless of where they are.
+Encourage them to become better, regardless of their age or abilities.

-The conclusion is as follows: your parental skills must adapt to your child’s needs.
-Keep your eyes, ears, and heart opened to accommodate all that comes your way.
-Keep your toddler’s well-being as your main priority and communicate honestly and openly with them.
-By doing so, they will embrace you gracefully.
-Do not pretend you know what you are doing at all times.
-Be a real parent, and let your child know you are learning along with them.
+Your parental skills must be adapted to your child’s needs.
+Keep your eyes, ears, and heart opened to accommodate all that comes your way for your children’s wellbeing.
+Communicate honestly and openly with them and they will embrace you gracefully.